codekid/disaster_data/README.md

 - Docker
 - Airflow
 - Postgres
+- Astronomer

 ## Running the project

 ### Prerequisites

-Before you can start running the integration you'll need to download [Docker Desktop](https://www.docker.com/products/docker-desktop/) as well as [Git](https://git-scm.com/downloads) to your local computer.
+Before you can start running the integration you'll need to download [Docker Desktop](https://www.docker.com/products/docker-desktop/), [Astronmer](https://docs.astronomer.io/astro/cli/install-cli) as well as [Git](https://git-scm.com/downloads) to your local computer.
 The free community version is enough to get this project running.
 In order to run this project you'll need at least **4GB** of RAM to allocate to the services that docker will create.

 **Please note** If this is your first time downloading docker, be sure to set how much memory/CPU cores docker is allocated.